 - Look out for the ‘quick’ and do you best to avoid it.
 The quick is the part of your pet’s claw that is provided with a blood supply and contains nerve endings.
 With some dog’s who have darker nails you will need to shine a torch at their nails to identify this.
 The quick is typically red/pink in colour and grows out towards the tip of the claw.

-- If you do unfortunately catch the quick, which can happen, then make sure apply styptic powder to help stem the bleeding and keep the claw free of bacteria
+- If you do unfortunately catch the quick, which can happen, then make sure you apply styptic powder to help stem the bleeding and keep the claw free of bacteria.

-Pad/Paw maintenanceKeeping your pet’s paws healthy is critical to their activities of daily living.
-It is important to check your pet’s paws and foot pads regularly and take steps to keep them healthy.
+Pad/Paw maintenanceKeeping your pet’s paws healthy is critical to their daily wellbeing.
+It's important to check your pet’s paws and foot pads regularly and take steps to keep them healthy.

-- To help keep your pet’s foot pads healthy it’s a good idea to keep them away from extreme cold or heat and be careful of the surfaces they walk on.
-It is very common for pets to experience foot pad burns by walking on pavements or roads on excessively hot days so consider alternative routes or try foot booties to help protect your pet’s paws.
+- To help keep your pet’s foot pads healthy, it’s a good idea to keep them away from extreme cold or heat, and be careful of the surfaces they walk on.
+It's very common for pets to experience foot pad burns by walking on pavements or roads on excessively hot days, so consider alternative routes or try foot booties to help protect your pet’s paws.

 An upset stomach

-An upset stomach in your pet can result in a variety of symptoms, ranging from lack of appetite to abnormally loose stools to significant vomiting and diarrhoea.
-If your dog or cat is experiencing signs of vomiting and diarrhoea it is best to check with your vet to see if they’d recommend an office visit.
-Signs of vomiting and diarrhoea can be signs of many different health conditions so it’s best to identify the cause as best as you can.If your pet is only showing mild signs such as lack of appetite or soft stools you can try offering a bland diet for two to three days and using YuDIGEST PLUS to help restore the balance of their system.
+An upset stomach in your pet can result in a variety of symptoms, ranging from lack of appetite to abnormally loose stools, or significant vomiting and diarrhoea.
+If your dog or cat is experiencing signs of vomiting and diarrhoea, it's best to check with your vet to see if they’d recommend a visit to the clinic.
+Signs of vomiting and diarrhoea can be signs of many different health conditions so it’s best to identify the cause as soon as you can.If your pet is only showing mild signs of a tummy upset, such as a soft stool, but they still have their normal character and energy levels, your vet may recommend offering a bland diet for two to three days and using YuMOVE Digestive Care PLUS to help restore the balance of their system.
 A simple option for a bland diet consists of chopped up baked chicken and boiled rice.
 Often times pets recovering from an upset stomach just need a few days of bland food to allow their digestive system to settle and normalise.
-If your pet doesn’t appear to be improving or if the episodes of vomiting and diarrhoea continue you should check with your vet.
+Remember to also check when they had their last worming treatment!
+If your pet doesn’t appear to be improving, or if the episodes of vomiting and diarrhoea, continue, you should inform your vet that they haven’t improved.

-Our pets don’t need their teeth cleaned twice a day like us, which is fortunate for both pet and owner but dental health is still very important and it’s good to keep up with this to reduce the likelihood of a trip to the vets.
-If the oral hygiene of a pet is avoided, in the long term it can lead to rotten, infected teeth which can even result in infection of the blood and issues with kidneys and heart…so it’s pretty key!
+Our pets don’t need their teeth cleaned twice a day like us, which is fortunate for both pet and owner!
+But dental health is still very important.
+It’s good to keep up with teeth care to reduce the likelihood of a trip to the vets.
+If the oral hygiene of a pet is avoided, it can lead to rotten, infected teeth which can even result in greater infection …so it’s very important!

 The important things to remember when teeth cleaning